Ohio Manufacturing is not dead.

 The marketing challenge for Ohio manufacturers

-Unfortunately, many manufacturers don’t have the budget or resources to staff full fledged marketing departments.
+Unfortunately, many manufacturers don’t have the budget or resources to staff full fledged SEO and digital marketing departments.
 Most of the human capital is invested in creating great products.
 So, many times these responsibilities are falling to the Sales Department…Sales Managers, V.P. of Sales, or the business owners themselves.

 The result?
 An overwhelmed (and frustrated) Sales Department that’s expected to master all the ins-and-outs of online marketing (let alone all other media channels), all while building and maintaining the one-to-one relationships with new and existing customers.